MaximumOctopus/FlightSimAdventureCreator/README.md

 Mac version.

-GUI version. (should be available before end of 2022)

 (if you dive in to the code you'll see that some of these have been started, so they aren't that far away from being released)

 ------------------------------------------------------------------------------------------------------------------------------------

-Written in C++ 20 with Visual Studio 2022.
-This application is open source, code link at the top of the page.
+The command-line tool is wrritten in C++ 20 with Visual Studio 2022.

+The GUI version is written with C++ 17 in C++ Builder 10.4 Community Edition (free).

+While most of the code between the command-line and GUI versions is identical, there are enough differences (due to the different C++ targets and functionality) that the sources should be considered separate.

 ------------------------------------------------------------------------------------------------------------------------------------